Ensemble reweighting (frame weights)

 assert np.isclose(rg_frame10, rg_per_frame[10])

-# 4. a real reweighting vector (e.g. from MSM / MaxEnt)
+# 4. a real reweighting vector (e.g. from MSM / MaxEnt), here from BME

 dmap_w, _ = protein.get_distance_map(weights=w)